danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 [embeded video](https://www.youtube.com/watch?v=V9NirY55HfU])

 [need to re-edit this.
-I think it's better here /g]
+I think it's better here /g OK]

 It is understood that objects in the real world are highly complex and nonlinear.
 Let's explore this through the example of Tofu, food that originated in China over 2000 years ago.
 Through soaking and grinding soybeans, as well as filtering out remaining particulates, it becomes something known as soymilk, containing stable emulsion of oil, water, and protein.
 This is then pressed into solid white blocks with varying softness as Tofu in a process similar to cheesemaking.
 It is an important food product specifically in the East, not only because of its protein richness but also as a cultural symbol.